 This program educates students how to set solid, rowing-specific training goals and structure a personal training program to achieve them accordingly.

 As a college counseling firm, we often come across student athletes who have school sets in mind and semi-accurate knowledge of the physiological skill (2K, etc) required for recruiting at those institutions, but very little idea of how to get from where they are to where they need to be -- or even if their expectations are realistic.

 This program is for those who know there is no magic workout -- and would rather think things through.
 It’s for students who want to take fate into their own hands and work with it.

 We do not advocate one school of training so much as provide awareness to various mechanisms known to work and educate students on how to utilize them.

-There is no on-water component -- yes, that’s right.
+There is no on-water component at this camp.

-Many in the US rowing community will grimly admit the gaps in agreement on issues of physiology, sport science, and athlete development.
+Many in the community will grimly admit the gaps in agreement on issues of physiology, sport science, and athlete development.
 Sparks exists largely thanks to a view that there are many different opinions on these issues and helps families on our counseling side find the best “fit” for their athletes.
-It is not our intention to endorse one school of thought or another at this program -- instead, we aim to teach athletes that such dogmatic thinking actually hinders development in and of itself.
-Adaptation of the basic principles will carry students a long way!
+It is not our intention to endorse one school of thought or another at this program.
+Adaptation of the basic principles will carry students a long way.